Parviz Abdullayev: Professional career

-He began training martial art at the age of twelve (1997) starting with kung fu.
+He began training martial art at the age of twelve (1997), starting with kung fu.

-Starting his professional sport career in 2007, Parviz Abdullayev became champion of Azerbaijan in the martial art of Wushu-sanshou in 2007–08.
+Starting his professional sport career in 2007, Abdullayev became champion of Azerbaijan in the martial art of Wushu-sanshou in 2007–08.

 In 2007 he took second place in Wushu-sanshou in the World Cup competition which took place in China.
 In those years he simultaneously began to participate in kickboxing fights.

-In 2009 he won 5 fights in kickboxing competitions and won the title of World Champion in the 71 kg weight class which organized by WAKO countries in Villach, Austria.
+In 2009 he won five fights in kickboxing competitions and won the title of World Champion in the 71 kg weight class which organized by WAKO countries in Villach, Austria.

 In 2010 he participated at "World Accord Combat Games 2010" held in Beijing, China and became the champion.

 In May 2010 he participated at World Cup games in WAKO Kickboxing competition held in Hungary and took second place.

-In 2010 Parviz Abdullayev defeated Russian rival Vladimir Shulyak WAKO European Championship held in Baku, Azerbaijan.
+In 2010 Abdullayev defeated Russian rival Vladimir Shulyak WAKO European Championship held in Baku, Azerbaijan.
 He became World Champion and was awarded the world belt.

 He started training at "Super Pro" club of Netherlands by his master Dennis Ravel in 2011.
 In 2011 he participated in a competition held in Rostov-on-Don, Russia among professionals and became World Champion for the second time.

-In 2013 Azerbaijani kickboxer defeated his rival Vitaliy Soroka for the sake of R1 World's Belt and became world Champion held in Rostov, Russia.
+In 2013 Abdullayev defeated his rival Vitaliy Soroka for the sake of R1 World's Belt and became world Champion held in Rostov, Russia.
 In 2014 he defeated rival from Morocco at IPCC kickboxing competitions and again obtained world Champion title, was awarded the world's belt.

-In 2014 the kickboxer defeated his Romanian rival and got "Haydar Aliyev Belt" at a tournament dedicated to national leader Heydar Aliyev’s 90th anniversary held in Vienna.
+In 2014 Abdullayev defeated his Romanian rival and got "Haydar Aliyev Belt" at a tournament dedicated to national leader Heydar Aliyev’s 90th anniversary held in Vienna.

 In 2017 he took third place in Wushu-Sanda at the 4th Islamic Solidarity Games in Baku, Azerbaijan.

 In 2018 he participated in ACB KB professional kickboxing tournament in Moscow.
 He defeated his Chechen opponent kickboxer from Russia.
-Parviz Abdullayev became world Champion and the first time was awarded ACB fight belt.
+Abdullayev became world Champion and for the first time was awarded ACB fight belt.

-Parviz Abdullayev has participated in fights promoted by Glory, SUPERKOMBAT and Kunlun Fight.
+Abdullayev has participated in fights promoted by Glory, SUPERKOMBAT and Kunlun Fight.

-Parviz’s trainer is a 2 times World Champion Fizuli Musayev and is the personal trainer of Mehman Umudov.
+Abdullayev's trainer is two-time World Champion Fizuli Musayev, the personal trainer of Mehman Umudov.